-Please complete and return to Headteacher, Mrs Rebecca Murphy (stage 1 complaint) or Mr Frank Curry for (stage 2 and 3 complaints) who will acknowledge receipt and explain what action will be taken.
+Please complete and return to Mrs Rebecca Murphy, Headteacher for Stage 1, or Clerk for Stages 2 and 3, who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

-You Your relationship to the pupil (if relevant):
+You r relationship to the pupil (if relevant):

 Contact details:

 Plea se give details of your complaint (adding extra a pages if necessary):

-No. Details of issue What action has been taken to resolve the matter and by whom?
+What action has been taken to resolve the matter and by whom?

 1

 2

 3

+etc